Plant science at the dinner table: blueberries

-- Native Americans used them for medicinal purposes.
+- Native Americans used blueberries for medicinal purposes.

 - The U.S. is the world’s largest blueberry producer, both cultivated and wild.

-- Michigan leads the nation in cultivated blueberry production.
+- Michigan led the nation in cultivated blueberry production until 2014.

 - Blueberries are true berries that have seeds surrounded by fleshy fruit.
 For a fruit to be a true berry, it must be produced from a single ovary.

-- There are almost 21,000 acres of blueberries in Michigan, yielding an average of 5,000 pounds of berries per acre.
+- There are more than 20,000 acres of blueberries in Michigan, yielding an average of 5,000 pounds of berries per acre.

 - Some blueberry plantings in Michigan date back to 1930, and over half of the acreage is more than 40 years old.